-The Raitajärvi coarse flake graphite project is advantageously located 2km from the sealed Överkalix-Övertorneå Highway, 25km by road to the nearest railhead and 130km by road to the Port of Luleå.
-It comprises two exploration permits covering 17km2.
-Raitajärvi has been declared an area of national interest by the Swedish Geological Survey, providing protection against competing land uses.
+Located 25km by road to the nearest railhead and 130km by road to the Port of Luleå, the Raitajärvi graphite project has a has a total JORC 2004 resource of 4.3Mt at 7.1% graphite.
+Raitajärvi has been declared an area of national interest by the Swedish Geological Survey.

 Graphite was initially identified at Raitajärvi in the late 1800s.
 The Swedish Geological Survey undertook ground based geophysics in 1974 and 1978, defining three parallel stratigraphic conductors within a 6km x 1.5km area.
 Between 1989 and 1992 the SGU completed 20 diamond drill holes for 1242m and 5 trenches for 803m and outlined an initial coarse flake graphite (non-JORC) resource of 0.6Mt @ 8.9% graphite ("Cg").